turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 1: Developer writes code with unnecessary tags, selectors, or nesting which do not increase clarity.
 Developer writes code that is difficult to understand.
 Application markup shows poor structure with no understanding of semantics.

-## CSS/Sass Style

-4: Application has exceptionally well-factored CSS/Sass with little or no duplication and all styles separated out into logical stylesheets.
-There are zero instances where an instructor would recommend taking a different approach.

-3: Application is thoughtfully put together with some duplication and no major bugs.
-Developer can speak to choices made in the code and knows what every line of CSS/Sass is doing.

-2: Your application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.

-1: Your application has a significant amount of duplication and one or more major bugs.
-Developer cannot speak to most choices and does not know what every line of CSS/Sass is doing.
-Developer writes code with unnecessary selectors or tags which do not increase clarity.

 ## JavaScript Style

 4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There zero instances where an instructor would recommend taking a different approach.